 Apart from providing yearly feedback, the organization or the manager should also provide regular feedback to the employees.
 It could be overall comments on goal achievement or even a casual remark on how they could accomplish something specific.
 When you provide regular feedback, it will eventually improve the overall performance review comments you give.

 3. List out areas that need improvement:

-Your employees might not be able to see the areas they are not doing great work; it is your responsibility to make sure that you tell them in your overall performance review comments.
+Your employees might not be able to see the areas where they are not doing great work; you are responsible for telling them in your overall performance review comments.
 Help them build relevant skill sets to ensure that they are up to the task of achieving them.